jhumphry/Reqrep_Task_Pools/README.md

 information.

-As a result of the need to freeze the response queue, unhandled exceptions may significantly damage performance.
+As a result of the need to freeze the response queue, unhandled exceptions may damage performance.
 It is recommended that exceptions should only be propagated where they are truly unpredictable.
 For example, if the task pool is being used to retrieve a data from resources on the internet, a network connectivity failure is not really unpredictable and the request-response objects should be able to indicate this without raising an exception.

 ## Examples